chaveen/mule-custom-jwt-policy/README.md

-# MuleSoft Anypoint Platform Custom JWT Policy
+# MuleSoft Anypoint Platform Custom JWS(JWT) Policy

 ## Overview

-This Policy implements the following checks on a JSON Web Token contained in Authorization header of HTTP request:
+This Policy implements the following checks on a JSON Web Token contained in `Authorization` or `X-Authorization` header of HTTP request:

 - Issuer
 - Audience